KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/withdraw-or-send-funds-using-atomicdex-mobile.md

 </div>

-- Enter amount and the receiving address (you can also use QR scanner by pressing on the camera icon on left), then press on "WITHDRAW" button
+- Enter the amount and the destination address

+Yyou can also use a QR scanner by pressing on the camera icon on left.

+- Then press on the "WITHDRAW" button

 <div style="margin: 2rem; text-align: center; width: 80%">